 - Allocation of Zakat: This modules is on the allocation or distribution of zakat resources among beneficiaries, as mandated by the Shariah.
 It presents the fundamental principles of Shariah that guide the distribution of zakat among eight categories of beneficiaries (asnaf).
 It also discusses how dedicated laws on zakat in several countries deal with this issue.

-- Case Studies in Micro Management of Zakat: This modules comprises several case studies that highlight some good practices in zakat management at the micro or organizational level.
-The case studies highlight how to overcome the challenge of sustainability in zakat mobilization through enhanced accountability, transparency and good governance by zakat-funded organizations; and how to efficiently and effectively use zakat resources for provision of microfinance to the poor as well as addressing financing needs of the humanitarian sector.
+- Innovations & Good Practices in Micro Management of Zakat: This modules comprises several case studies that highlight innovations, such as, use of fintech for zakat management.
+The case studies also highlight some good practices in zakat management at the micro or organizational level, e.g. how to overcome the challenge of sustainability in zakat mobilization through enhanced accountability, transparency and good governance by zakat-funded organizations; and how to efficiently and effectively use zakat resources for provision of microfinance to the poor as well as addressing financing needs of the humanitarian sector.